-It is not always easy to distinguish between patterned and unpatterned behavior, because cultures are constantly changing.
+It is not always easy to distinguish between patterned and unpatterned behavior because cultures are constantly changing.
 Incidental or innovative activities become culturally accepted, and existing traits are dropped.
 The process can be illustrated by the American abroad who decided to treat the American children in his area to a Christmas celebration.
 Dressed as Santa Claus and riding a bicycle, he went to their homes with gifts, but on the way, he slipped in the mud while crossing an irrigation ditch.
-Each year thereafter, the children waited al the ditch to see him fall, and each year he did not disappoint them.
+Each year thereafter, the children waited at the ditch to see him fall.
+He did not disappoint them.

 Just as people develop habits in life, so individual families, schools, and other institutions develop customs that are distinctly their own.
 So do societies, ethnic groups, and social classes.

 Culture molds much of human behavior, and individual variations are permitted and tolerated only within limits set by society.
 Even when a person rejects his society, he does so in a culturally accepted way, such as adopting certain styles of dress, hairdos, and actions.
 Suicide, the ultimate antisocial act, is also culturally patterned.
 American men seldom slash their wrists, nor do American women drown themselves in large open wells, which is the practice of women in South Asia.